hpe-dev-incubator/hpe-dev-portal/content/event/hpe-dev-munch-learn-series-may-2022.md

   - Dataspaces
   - AgStack
 ---
-## Munch & Learn series

-### Why Open Source is more than Software: The example of The Linux Foundation's AgStack project
+## Why Open Source is more than Software: The example of The Linux Foundation's AgStack project